 6.20 Does the information submitted include any exempt information?
+No

 7.0 List of Appendices:

-7.1 Appendix 7a- Capital Programme Summary

-Appendix 7b- Capital Programme by Service

-Appendix 7c- The Prudential Code for Capital Finance- Prudential Indicators
+7.1 Appendix 7a- Capital Programme Summary Appendix 7b- Capital Programme by Service Appendix 7c- The Prudential Code for Capital Finance - Prudential Indicators.

 8.0 Financial considerations:

-8.1 Once approved, capital budget monitoring will be reported to the Executive on a monthly basis with effect from Month 3 2023/24.
+8.1 Once approved, capital budget monitoring will be reported to the Executive of basis with effect from Month 3 2023/24. n a monthly

 9.0 Legal considerations:

-- 9.1 As outlined in the report.
+9.1 As outlined in the report.

-- 10.0 Risk management considerations:
+10.0 Risk management considerations:

-- 10.1 As outlined in the report
+10.1 As outlined in the report.

-- 11.0 Equalities considerations:
+11.0 Equalities considerations:

-- 11.1 As outlined in the report.
+11.1 As outlined in the report.

-- 12.0 Sustainability, climate change and environmental considerations:
+12.0 Sustainability, climate change and environmental considerations:

-- 12.1 As outlined in the report.
+12.1 As outlined in the report.

-- 13.0 Internal/external consultation undertaken:
+13.0 Internal/external consultation undertaken:

-- 13.1 Internally with Capital Asset Management Group and the Corporate Leadership Team.
+13.1 Internally with Capital Asset Management Group and the Corporate Leadershi p Team.

-- 14.0 Background papers:
+14.0 Background papers:

-- 14.1 Individual scheme business cases and budget working papers.
+14.1 Individual scheme business cases and budget working papers.